stone-book/LogLogViewer/Readme.md

 This software is created in C#.
 You can build with Visual Studio.

 ## License
+This Software under the MIT licence.
+Please see the licence file for more information.
 Please also note that ReadEnc library and FugueIcons are covered by a separate licence.
 Please see the each direcotry for more information.